Gather is community supported software.

 The more funds that can be raised to defray these costs, the faster development can proceed, and the more community needs can be met.

-As Gather matures, we are looking forward to transforming it into a platform cooperative.
+As Gather matures, we are looking forward to transforming it into a multi-stakeholder cooperative.
 In this model, the Gather system would be owned by a cooperative entity comprised of both the workers who build the system and the community members who use it.

 Constituting Gather as a cooperative would ensure its continued accountability to those it serves, rather than investors or shareholders, as the system grows.